saltysimulations/discord-bot/docs/CONTRIBUTING.md

 Please refer to the listings below to achieve this.

 - Refrain from any use of exclamation points (!) unless it is for a specific reason e.g. (warnings)
-- Please use the proper capitilisation and names for 3rd party services e.g. (A32NX and not a32nx)
+- Please use the proper capitilisation and names for 3rd party services e.g. (747S and not 747s)
-- Ensure that all spelling,punctuation and grammar are correct
+- Ensure that all spelling, punctuation and grammar are correct
 - Ask a Bot-Developer for help if you are unsure or stuck with anything when writing your command
 - Send a message in #Discord-Bot when beginning work on a command or if you are interested in adding a command that has not yet been identified